owlbarn/tutorial/book/signal/README.md

 R125   (153.294, 68.7544i)
 ```

-We only keep the first most notable frequencies, and set the rest to zero.
+We only keep the five most notable frequencies, and set the rest to zero.

 ```text
 let n = (Dense.Ndarray.Z.shape yf).(0)